Ceasar/ceasar.github.com/posts/joycons.md

 Takeaways:

-- Both official Nintendo controllers have the most features and are the only ones capable of scanning Amiibos, but they also are the only ones with reports of analog stick drift, which basically makes them unusable.
-The best alternative depends a lot on the games you like to play.
+- Both official Nintendo controllers have the most features and are the only ones capable of scanning Amiibos, but they also are the only ones with reports of analog stick drift.
+If drift is a serious concern, many good alternatives exist.
+If drift is not a concern, these controllers have the most features and are not much more expensive.
+Between the two, the Nintendo Switch Pro Controller has many advantages: it's cheaper, has a longer battery life, has better ergonomics, has a relatively better D-pad, and up to 8 can be connected to the Switch, whereas a maximum of four Joy-Con pairs can be connected ([since each Joy-Coin counts as separate controller](https://en-americas-support.nintendo.com/app/answers/detail/a_id/22424/~/controller-pairing-faq)).
+However, the Joy-Con can function as two separate controllers in a pinch for games like Mario Kart, has more interesting motion control possibilites (such as aiming a weapon by pointing), and it has an IR camera sensor which is used in some games.

-- If motion control is unimportant to you and you are optimizing for price, your two options are the wired SN30 Pro ($25) or used GameCube controllers from friends/Craigslist/GameStop.
+- If motion control is unimportant to you and you are optimizing for price, the two best options are the wired SN30 Pro ($25) or used GameCube controllers from friends/Craigslist/GameStop.
 (Nintendo has discontinued selling GameCube controllers.
 Also, beware there are many bad knockoffs online, which can be distinguished by the lack of the "Nintendo GameCube" print on the front.)
 Between these two, the GameCube controllers have less technical issues, but the wired SN30 Pro is smaller and more portable.

 - 8BitDo's SN30 Pro controller is a cheaper, more portable, alternative to the Nintendo Switch Pro Controller, but it lacks some of Nintendo's proprietary features such as HD Rumble and Amiibo scanning (which may not matter to you).
 There are also reports of some issues which connectivity that the Nintendo Switch Pro Controller might not have.
 However, if you are looking to buy a new 8BitDo controller, it is probably worth waiting for the SN30 Pro+, which ships August 7, 2019.
-The Pro+ is only $5 more than the Pro, but includes many new nice-to-have features.
+The Pro+ is only $5 more than the Pro, but has better ergonomics and is customizable.

 - If you want something super portable at the cost of ergonomics, the N30 Pro 2 looks the most interesting.
-The N30 Pro 2 is a fraction, perhaps 1/3, of the size of a standard GameCube controller.
+The N30 Pro 2 is a fraction of the size of a standard GameCube controller.

   ![GameCube controller (top) vs. N30 Pro 2 (bottom)](https://www.lootpots.com/wp-content/uploads/2019/02/n30pro-gc-666x374.jpg)